gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     // Rotation contains the Kubernetes server CA rotation information.
     Rotation Rotation = 4
         [ (gogoproto.nullable) = false, (gogoproto.jsontag) = "rotation,omitempty" ];
+    // Cluster is a Kubernetes Cluster proxied by this Kubernetes server.
+    KubernetesClusterV3 Cluster = 5 [ (gogoproto.jsontag) = "cluster" ];
-    // Clusters is the list of Kubernetes Clusters proxied by this Kubernetes server. repeated KubernetesClusterV3 Clusters = 5 [ (gogoproto.jsontag) = "cluster" ];
+    // ProxyIDs is a list of proxy IDs this server is expected to be connected to. repeated string ProxyIDs = 6 [ (gogoproto.jsontag) = "proxy_ids,omitempty" ];
 }

 ```